goalgorilla/social_json_api/README.md

 The API System which is implemented has multiple authentication grants available.
 These are all allowed in Open Social by default.

 To determine which grant is applicable for your use-case please read the [oauth2 documentation](http://oauth2.thephpleague.com/authorization-server/which-grant/) For demo purposes we assume you'll want the password grant, which means that you'll login with account details of a given user.
+This user should exist in Open Social.

 1. Go to /admin/config/people/simple_oauth and configure the OAuth settings to your needs.
 Double check the expiration times and if the keys exist.
 During development you can set the access token expiration time on a higher value.
 Usually this should be below 300 seconds.
 1. Create a consumer on /admin/config/services/consumer/add